Opteo/google-ads-api/README.md

 ## Hooks

 The library provides hooks that can be executed before, after or on error of a query or a mutation.
 Query hooks have access to the gaql query and the reportOptions, while mutation hooks have access to the mutations.
+Mutation hooks currently only work with `mutateResources` and not the individual service methods such as `create`, `update` and `delete`.

 ```ts
 const customer = client.Customer({